Sesshū Tōyō: Four Landscape Scrolls of the Seasons (c. 1420–1506)

 Painted at 67 years old, Sesshū Tōyō's Four Landscape Scrolls of the Seasons (c.
 1420–1506) depicts the flow of the four seasons whilst reflecting on his experiences with Japanese and Chinese landscapes.
 Each scroll is composed of two silk strips as the paintings were originally screen panels, but were later arranged on a single kakemono.
 Despite depicting the seasons sequentially as Spring-Summer-Autumn-Winter, the Autumn scroll is distinctively different.
 From Sesshū's travels, Autumn holds a dominating Chinese stylistic influence.
-For example, Sesshū's use of the Chinese technique progressive vision, where using several viewpoints creates an image more accurate to one's experience with nature, suggesting a synthesis of time and pace.
+For example, Sesshū's use of the Chinese technique progressive vision, where using several viewpoints creates an image more accurate to one's experience with nature, suggesting a synthesis of time and space.
 Sesshū's treatment of pine needles aligns with the method of sung-yeh-tien whilst the dotted leaves mirror ku-chiao-tien (black-pepper-dots), which were techniques shared by Chinese artists before Sesshū.
 Within this painting, Sesshū reduces proportions as the space recedes whilst placing distant objects higher in the composition.
 This is heightened through atmospheric perspective where Sesshū ambiguously manipulates the line quality and texture for recession.
 Overall, Four Landscape Scrolls of the Seasons demonstrates Chinese influences on Sesshū's work and his use of space and composition to represent the soul of nature in the landscapes.